This page assumes that you’re familiar with Unreal Engine, but not with SpatialOS.

 To achieve this, we’ve created a version of Unreal Engine which provides SpatialOS networking alongside Unreal’s native networking.
 We maintain Unreal’s networking API, which means you don’t need to rewrite your game to make it work with the GDK.

 An Unreal dedicated server is only as powerful as the single machine running it.
 The single machine quickly becomes a bottleneck in games with high numbers of Actors or complex game logic.

 You don’t have to make these technical tradeoffs with the GDK.
 SpatialOS can spread computation across multiple servers, allowing for far more complex games and much higher player counts.

-This will be enabled by Zoning, which is currently in pre-alpha.
-We invite you to try out the Multiserver Shooter tutorial and learn about how it works, but we don’t recommend you start developing features that use zoning yet.
+This is enabled by offloading and will be enabled by zoning.
+Zoning is currently in pre-alpha.
+We invite you to try out the multiserver zoning tutorial and learn about how it works, but we don’t recommend you start developing features that use zoning yet.